fjod/Reinforced-wiki/Integration/Saving.md

 # Transactions

 Before saving data, Tecture uses `ITransactionManager` instance supplied to `TectureBuilder` in order to open transaction for saving.
-If runners and savers does not fail then Tecture commits the transaction. `ITransactionManager` must return suitable `IOuterTransaction` implementation that will open and commit/reject the transaction if necessary.
+If runners and savers do not fail then Tecture commits the transaction. `ITransactionManager` must return suitable `IOuterTransaction` implementation that will open and commit/reject the transaction if necessary.

-**Warning!** Transactions mechanism can be changed soon.
+**Warning!** Transactions mechanism might be changed soon.